Rio braces for coronavirus risk during Carnival party

 RIO DE JANEIRO, Feb 12 (Reuters) - Preparing for Rio de Janeiro's Carnival, when well over 1 million visitors pour into the "Marvelous City" for round-the-clock revelry, is always a daunting task for city officials.

-But this year, the job is just a little bit tougher thanks to the new coronavirus that had spread to some 25 countries with the epicentre of the outbreak in Wuhan, China.
+But this year, the job is just a little bit tougher - thanks to the new coronavirus that had spread to some 25 countries as of Wednesday.

-In the days leading up to Carnival, which falls Feb.
-21 to Feb.
-26 this year, Rio officials have been setting up a "city contingency plan," and training health workers in the metropolis of nearly 7 million people how to identify and contain the new threat.

 "It's worrying because there a lot of people moving around and a lot of tourists coming into the country from all parts of the world," Patricia Guttman, a municipal health official, told Reuters.